-Members of the Commission may consequently be chosen by a European political party as a lead candidate ("Spitzenkandidat") for the position of President of the Commission; stand as a candidate for the European Parliament; or support candidates, a party or a manifesto without having to temporarily withdraw from their duties as Members of the institution.
+Members of the Commission were henceforth authorised to be chosen by a European political party as (1) a lead candidate ('Spitzenkandidat') for the position of President of the Commission; (2) stand as a candidate for the European Parliament; and/or (3) support candidates, a party or a manifesto without having to temporarily withdraw from their duties as Members of the institution.

-Unless specified otherwise, the subsequent Guidelines apply to all three types of situation and seek to facilitate the active combination by the Members of the Commission of their duties under the Treaties and their participation to the European elections.
-The application of the Guidelines and the combination of activities should be guided by the principle of proportionality.
+Unless specified otherwise, the Guidelines applied to all three types of situations.
+They sought to facilitate the combination of the Members' duties under the Treaties with their active participation in the European elections.
+It was understood that the application of the Guidelines and the combination of activities should be guided by the principles of proportionality, the rule of reason and common sense.